Brian Bulcke

-Brian Bulcke (born April 27, 1987) is a professional Canadian football defensive lineman who is currently a free agent.
-He was most recently a member of the Toronto Argonauts of the Canadian Football League.
-He was drafted sixth overall by the Edmonton Eskimos in the 2010 CFL Draft and, after having his rights traded, signed with the Calgary Stampeders on September 11, 2011 after finishing his college eligibility and trying out for the NFL's San Francisco 49ers.
+Brian Bulcke (born April 27, 1987) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL).
+He was drafted sixth overall by the Edmonton Eskimos in the 2010 CFL draft and, after having his rights traded, signed with the Calgary Stampeders on September 11, 2011 after finishing his college eligibility and trying out for the NFL's San Francisco 49ers.
 He signed with the Hamilton Tiger-Cats on February 15, 2013.

 Bulcke played college football for the Stanford Cardinal.

-Early years
+Early life

 Regarded as one of the top three prospects in Canada, Bulcke played defensive and offensive line for Ecole Secondaire L'Essor and Saint Anne Catholic High School in Tecumseh, Ontario.
 He was a 4-year starter on both sides of the ball and served as team captain as a senior.
 Bulcke was named All-Ontario offensive guard by Weir's Magazine as well as the conference defensive MVP as a senior after finishing the year with 54 tackles and 7 sacks.
 Bulcke was the youngest defensive starter on Team Ontario's 2004 Canada Cup team.
 He also played four years with the Essex Ravens of the Ontario Varsity Football League where he accounted for 57 tackles and a league-leading 9.5 sacks while being named the province's defensive lineman of the year.